 Affirm is a leading buy now and pay later payment provider.
 The San Francisco based company allows shoppers to spread the cost of their purchases over 6, 12 and 18 months.
 The benefit of Affirm is that the interest rate for large purchases can be as low as 10% as long as you pay the repayments on time.

 However, some shoppers report that their Affirm payments are being denied at online checkouts.
-We know this can be frustrating so we have investigated the most common reasons why Affirm payments get denied.
+Some people have reported getting the following error “based on an eligibility check, we can’t create an account for you just yet”.
+Getting this message can be frustrating so we have investigated the most common reasons why Affirm payments get denied.

 1. Affirm couldn’t verify your identity

 The main reason Affirm usually denies payment is that their systems cannot verify who you are.
 To complete payment via Affirm the company must be able to confirm your identity so they can check that you are credit worthy.
 In most cases, your full name, address and phone number is enough to check your identity.

 But what if these details are wrong?
 For example, if you’ve recently moved house or changed your name.

 One reddit user found that they got denied payment as their maiden name was still on their credit report.

 “It was because when I changed my last name after getting married, it did not go through on my credit report”reddit user: u/costellocg

 Before purchasing we recommend checking that details you use to pay for goods or services match what your bank has on file for you.